 The fact that you are purchasing hours with a single teacher is important to note here.
 I read multiple reviews from users that had purchased 10 or 20 hours with a teacher after a good trial to find that the teacher was frequently late or that the quality of classes had decreased dramatically.

 These users found getting a refund or transferring their hours to a new teacher to be a difficult process.
 I got this information from their facebook page.

 I also immediately wished I had the option to purchase hours that could easily be used with any teacher.
 A good trial might not necessarily mean that teacher is the best fit after five lessons.
 This doesn’t necessarily mean the teacher’s doing a bad job, either.
 Sometimes it’s just nice to switch things up.

 Unlike italki, Preply doesn’t offer much in the way of free extras.
 There’s a way to plan and monitor your study habits, but not much more.

 italki, on the other hand, offers several cool extra features.
 One of these is the Exercise feature, which provides students with writing and speaking help.
 You simply submit a piece of writing or a recording and then someone proficient in the language you’re learning corrects it for you.

-Another feature offered by italki is a language partner search.
-Much like searching for a tutor, you can search the site for another user to form a language exchange with.
+italki also has a very lively community that’s active on the app.
+Many learners use this community to find language exchange partners.
+It’s easy to connect with others with messages, and many people write posts explicitly looking for partners.
 If you’re a native English speaker, you’ll have plenty of people to choose from.
 This type of learning has the benefit of being free!

 Preply does have a built-in chat feature that’s basic, but nice.
 My Italian teacher invited me to message her with questions about the language, saying she would reply even outside of class time.
 That’s going above and beyond.